 See how health centers are engaging in new and innovative payment reforms and their impact on how health centers deliver care.

 Pathways to Payment & Delivery Reform

-To allow for increased flexibility, the law allows states to design and implement an alternative payment methodology (FQHC APM) so long as:
+To allow for increased flexibility, the law allows states to design and implement an alternative payment methodology for Federally Qualified Health Centers (FQHC APM) so long as:

 - The total FQHC APM reimbursement is not less than what the FQHC would have received with the FQHC PPS methodology;

 - Each participating FQHC individually agrees to the FQHC APM; and

 - The FQHC APM is documented in the state’s approved Medicaid State Plan.

 As of 2017, over 20 states have chosen to use a FQHC APM to reimburse health centers for primary care and preventative services provided to Medicaid patients.
 An increasing number of health centers, in partnership with their state-level colleagues, are utilizing the flexibility within federal Medicaid law to develop FQHC APMs that allow for a more transformative use of the medical home.